sysprog21/pitifulvm/README.md

 ## Running the VM

-You need to specify the full filename to the executable.
+You need to specify the full filename (including `.class` suffix) to the executable.
 For example:
 ```shell
 $ javac tests/Factorial.java
 $ ./jvm tests/Factorial.class